TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

     There are 3 solutions: put code `/libs` subdirectories, decouple to private packages using Satis or (the best) create an open-source packages.

     **All of them are overkill to the solution I will show you to day - composer local packages.**
-tweet: "Have you heard about local packages?
-Try them #composerPHP #monolith #php"

 deprecated_since: "May 2017"
 deprecated_message: |